As Iran attacks Israel, Biden confronts an escalating Middle East crisis he had hoped to avoid | KRDO

 And they place Biden — again — in the tenuous position of pledging stalwart support for Israel while also trying to prevent a new conflagration from exploding with the United States involved.

 What comes next is unknown.
-In the immediate aftermath of Iran’s attacks, American officials acknowledged they were entering uncharted territory, with the extent of Iran’s attacks initially unclear.
+In the immediate aftermath of Iran’s attacks, American officials acknowledged they were entering uncharted territory.
 One significant question mark is how proxies might potentially join Iranian efforts to target Israel and add a new layer of unpredictability.
-And with Israel’s plans for a response still being formed, Biden administration officials areexpected to continue advising their Israeli counterparts – with the desire for containment in mind.
+And with Israel’s plans for a response still being formed, Biden administration officials are expected to continue advising their Israeli counterparts – with the desire for containment in mind.

+In a call with Israeli Prime Minister Benjamin Netanyahu on Saturday night, in which Biden told Netanyahu to consider Saturday a win because the US assessed Iran’s attacks had been largely unsuccessful and demonstrated Israel’s superior military capability, Biden made clear that the US will not participate in any offensive operations against Iran in response, a senior administration official told CNN.

+But in the hours following Iran’s attack, it became clear the president faces a severe challenge putting a lid on the flare-up between Iran and Israel and stopping a full-scale regional war breaking out.

 Biden is also operating within the fraught politics of an election year, lending outsized importance to his upcoming decisions.
 The eruption of the Israel-Hamas war on October 7 has hurt Biden at home, eroding his support with key constituencies as he has declined to call for a permanent ceasefire in Gaza.